 History of Mexican Wedding Cookies

-Mexican Wedding Cookies, originally hailing from Spain, have a fascinating history and can also be found in the Philippines with a variation known as "polvorones", with the term "polvo" referring to powder or dust.
-While Mexican Wedding Cookies and traditional shortbread share a similar buttery cookie, they are different.
+Originally hailing from Spain, these cookies a fascinating history and can also be found in the Philippines.
+Known as "polvorones", with the term "polvo" referring to powder or dust, referring to their texture.
+While these cookies and traditional shortbread share a similar buttery cookie, they are different.
 They add finely chopped nuts, with walnuts or almonds being the most common choices, to achieve their traditional flavor.
-So, if you've tried traditional Scottish shortbread before, get ready for a unique and nutty twist with Mexican Wedding Cookies.
+So, if you've tried traditional Scottish shortbread before, you'll likely enjoy these melt-in-your-mouth cookies.

 Ingredients and substitutions for Mexican Wedding Cookies